• Skip to main content

 When looking for a lower or mid-priced electric guitar, there are a few things to pay attention to if you want to ensure you get a reliable and quality instrument.
 The ESP LTD Eclipse EC-256 meets all of the requirements.

-Although it is marketed mostly as an electric guitar for metal, we were amazed by its tonal versatility and the possibilities that come with its pickups and controls.
+Although it is marketed mostly as an electric guitar for metal, my guitarist friends are amazed by its tonal versatility and the possibilities that come with its pickups and controls.

 The idea to add a coil-tapping feature comes as a great surprise, because you don’t often see this feature at this price point, especially with Les Paul style guitars.